semjerome/Jerome/README.md

 ReportList display layout

+##### VidActivity.java
-VidActivity- Activity for all the fragments in PageFragment.java.
+Activity for all the fragments in PageFragment.java.
 Mainly used for the design and display in the viewpager as well as menu options on the top right hand side of the application.

-##### ReportList.java

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 "
 package galaxynoise.autaccreport;